-RE: N20, 000,000,000.00 (TWENTY BILLION NAIRA) COMMERCIAL PAPER ISSUANCE PROGRAMME ESTABLISHED BY VALENCY AGRO NIGERIA LIMITED
+LEGAL OPINION ON M40,000,000,000.00 (FORTY BILLION NAIRA) COMMERCIAL PAPER ISSUANCE PROGRAMME ESTABLISHED BY VALENCY AGRO NIGERIA LIMITED

-We have acted as Solicitors to the Issue in connection with the proposed establishment of a N20,000,000,000.00 (Twenty Billion Naira) Commercial Paper ("Notes") Issuance Programme by Valency Agro Nigeria Limited ("the Issuer or the Company") for the issuance of discounted zero coupon commercial papers with a minimum tenor of 15 days and a maximum tenor of 270 days ("the Notes") in series or tranches and in an aggregate amount not exceeding N20,000,000,000.00 (Twenty Billion Naira) only ("the Programme or the Transaction") and the first tranche to be issued not exceeding N5,000,000,000 (Five Billion Naira) only.
+We have acted as Solicitors to the Issue in connection with the upsizing from ¥20,000,000,000.00 (Twenty Billion Naira) to ¥40,000,000,000.00 (Forty Billion Naira) of the Commercial Paper Issuance Programme established by Valency Agro Nigeria Limited ("the Issuer or the Company") for the issuance of discounted zero coupon commercial papers with a minimum tenor of 15 days and a maximum tenor of 270 days ("the Notes") in series or tranches and in an aggregate amount not exceeding ¥40,000,000,000.00 (Forty Billion Naira) only ("the Programme or the Transaction").

-In the capacity aforesaid, this Legal Opinion ("Opinion") is issued solely in relation to such matters as are customarily the subject of Counsels opinion, on which we are able to express our views and is given only as to the laws applicable as of the date hereof in the Federal Republic of Nigeria and its constituent states ("Nigerian Law").
+In the capacity aforesaid, this Legal Opinion ("Opinion") is issued solely in relation to such matters as are customarily the subject of solicitor's opinion, on which we are able to express our views and is given only as to the laws applicable as of the date hereof in the Federal Republic of Nigeria and its constituent states ("Nigerian Law").

-This Opinion is issued pursuant to the Dealer Agreement executed as of the date hereof and dated 08 January 2021 between the Issuer and the Arranger/Dealer (as defined below) ("the Dealer Agreement").
+This Opinion is issued pursuant to the amended and restated Dealer Agreement executed as of the date hereof and dated 23 October 2023 between the Issuer and the Dealer (as defined below) ("the Amended and Restated Dealer Agreement").